copyninja/copyninja.info/content/development/golang_spake2_crypto.rst

 ..

-   Disclaimer: This or the series of SPAKE2 related posts are inspired from `Jonathan Lange's <https://jml.io>`_  `series on SPAKE2
+   This or the series of SPAKE2 related posts are inspired from `Jonathan Lange's <https://jml.io>`_ `series on SPAKE2
    <https://jml.io/tag/spake2.html>`_ when he ported it to Haskell, which is
    also the reference I used for my implementation in Golang.